I wondered how to combine rectangles of different sizes inside a larger

 In an anagram, the letters of a word are re-arranged using all the original letters exactly once.
 For example, the anagram of my name 'arjan' results in the following combinations:

 Now I use numbers instead of characters.
-Each (unique) number refers to a specific rectangle.
+Each (unique) number refers to

 An anagram based on numbers results in a long list of all the possible combinations in which all the original numbers - read rectangles - are used exactly once.